Did the Universe Really Start with a ‘Big Bang’ ?

 directions wherever you are in the universe..."

-limit’ of light.
+limit’ of the velocity of light.

 What it doesn’t explain is how the universe